Instructor Visa Sponsorship Jobs in Nevada

 Which visa types are most common for instructor roles in Nevada?

-The H-1B is the most common visa for postsecondary instructors and corporate trainers whose roles require a relevant bachelor's degree or higher.
-The J-1 Exchange Visitor visa is widely used at Nevada universities for visiting lecturers and scholars.
+The H-1B visa is the most common visa for postsecondary instructors and corporate trainers whose roles require a relevant bachelor's degree or higher.
+The J-1 visa Exchange Visitor visa is widely used at Nevada universities for visiting lecturers and scholars.
 Some K-12 and vocational instructor roles are filled through J-1 teacher exchange programs.
 Community college and professional training positions that clearly require specialized academic credentials are also eligible for H-1B consideration.

 Which cities in Nevada have the most instructor visa sponsorship jobs?